bigomics/omicsplayground-doc/modules/mod1_dataview.rst

 samples can be looked up, where genes are ordered by the correlation with respect to the first gene.
 Gene-wise average expression of a phenotype sample grouping is also presented in this table.
-In the **Sample Information** panel, more complete information about samples can be found.
+In the **Sample information** panel, more complete information about samples can be found.
 Finally, the **Contrasts** panel, shows information about the phenotype comparisons.